-The PDD of 24 April 2006 was made publicly available on DNV's climate change website (www.dnv.com/certification/climatechange) and Parties, stakeholders and NGOs were through the CDM website invited to provide comments during a 30 days period from 29 April 2006 to 28 May 2006.
+Prior to this, the PDD the PDD of 24 April 2006 was made publicly available on DNV's climate change website (www.dnv.com/certification/climatechange) and Parties, stakeholders and NGOs were through the CDM website invited to provide comments during a 30 days period from 29 April 2006 to 28 May 2006.
 No comments were received.